David Phillips Fellowships

 Nature of award

-Awards are for 5 years, up to 5 are available, and include personal salary and a significant research support grant.
-Applications are welcome from candidates seeking flexible working arrangements (e.g. part-time); see the Fellowships handbook for further information (see downloads).
+We welcome applications from candidates seeking flexible working arrangements (e.g. part-time); see the fellowships handbook for further information (see downloads).

-Note: David Phillips Fellowship applicants are not eligible to apply to any additional 2014 BBSRC fellowship competitions.
+Note: DPF applicants are not eligible to apply to any additional 2015 BBSRC fellowship competitions.

 Value for money

 Applicants and host organisations should note that value for money is an essential criterion against which fellowship applications will be assessed, alongside excellence and other key criteria.
-For this competition this criterion will be given significant weighting during the assessment process and reviewers and Committee E will also be looking for written evidence that the host organisation will contribute significant support, either financially or in-kind support if an award is made.
-Proposals that do not provide clear evidence that the research programme is highly competitive in terms of value for money, and in providing additional funding commitments, are unlikely to be successful.
+For this competition this criterion will be given significant weighting during the assessment process and reviewers and Committee E will also be looking for written evidence that the host organisation will contribute significant support, either financially or in-kind if an award is made.
+Proposals that do not have additional funding commitments or clear evidence that the research programme is highly competitive in terms of value for money are unlikely to be successful.

 As stated above, we will ask reviewers and Committee E to take account of the investment that host organisations are committed to making if an award is successful.
-This may be through co-funding particular aspects of the proposal, a commitment to enhance the fellowship with additional funding or improved access to research facilities.
-We also encourages proposals which are able to use BBSRC's investment to leverage additional funding from other sources.
+This may be through co-funding particular aspects of the proposal or a commitment to enhance the fellowship with additional funding or improved access to research facilities.
+We also encourage proposals that are able to use BBSRC's investment to leverage additional funding from other sources.

 How to apply

-Submit a proposal electronically via the Joint Electronic Submissions (Je-S) system from 1 July 2014 with the following mandatory attachments (see also Je-S DP help text in application downloads below):
+Submit a proposal electronically via the Joint Electronic Submissions (Je-S) system from 29 June 2015 with the following mandatory attachments (see also Je-S DPF help text in application downloads below):